agsb/jelly/documents/CircuitDesign.md

 A binary up-counter 74HC393, U3, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1, clear is CR3 and Q4-Q7 unused;

-A latch 74HC273, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4, clear is /CR4 and Q4-Q7 unused;
+A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and Q4-Q7 unused;

 A eeprom AT28C16, U1, takes Q0-Q3 from U3 and Q4-Q7 from U4, gives D0-D3 as M0-M3 and D4-D7 as T0-T3.

-This circuit is used to translate a byte as finite state machine steps. it is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8-A9 are not used and A10 select mode code or loop.
+This circuit is used to translate a byte as finite state machine steps.
+It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selects mode code or loop, A9-A10 are not used.

-The low nibble M0-M3 are used to control signals inside Jelly and the high nible T0-T3 are used to signals outside Jelly.
+The low nibble M0-M3 are used to select math operation and the high nible T0-T3 are used to signals outside Jelly.
+Both controls signals inside Jelly.

 ### Math Lookups and Decoder

-One latch 74HC273, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U2, clock is CK5, clear is /CR5;
+One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U2, clock is CK5;

 One eeprom At28C16, U2, takes Q0-Q7 from U5 into A0-A7, takes M0-M2 from U1 into A8-A10, gives Q0-Q7 into U6;

-One latch 74HC754, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;
+One latch 74HC574, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;

-When M3 is high, it is used to enable clock for U6 and load results from lookup table for math functions and translate opcode; The lookup table does more unary math operations over a byte than increase and decrease.
+When M3 is high, it is used to enable clock for U6 (CK6) and load results from lookup table for math functions and translate opcode; The lookup table does more unary math operations over a byte than increase and decrease.

 #### Table Lookup M3 == 1
 | name | M0 | M1 | M2 | action |